ryantd42/NY-Legislative-Git/2023/S4198B-2023/bill.md

   (f)  The feasibility and constructability of wildlife crossing infras- tructure; and
-  (g) Any additional information that the  department  of  environmental conservation,  department of motor vehicles, and non-governmental organ- izations deems necessary and appropriate to carry  out  the  intent  and purposes of this act.
+  (g) Any additional information that the  department  of  environmental conservation deems necessary and appropriate to carry out the intent and purposes of this act.
   § 4.
-Two years after the effective date of this act, the department of transportation  in conjunction with the New York state thruway authority shall shall make public its identified list of priority wildlife  cross- ing opportunities.
-The priority opportunity list and accompanying infor- mation  listed below shall be updated every five years after publication of the initial list.
-The publicized list of the top ten  priority  wild- life crossing opportunities shall be accompanied by the following infor-
+Two years after the effective date of this act, the department of transportation  in conjunction with the New York state thruway authority shall make public its identified  list  of  priority  wildlife  crossing opportunities.
+The  priority opportunity list and accompanying informa- tion listed below shall be updated every five years after publication of the initial list.
+The publicized list of the top ten  priority  wildlife crossing  opportunities  shall  be accompanied by the following informa-
- mation:
+ tion:
   (a) Feasibility factors impacting construction for the top five of the top ten wildlife crossing opportunities, which should include any avail- able and helpful estimate costs, the availability and habitat quality of the land on either side  of  the  crossings,  and  any  relevant  public support for the crossings;
   (b)  A  description  of any methodologies used beyond the requirements listed in subdivisions (a) and (b) of  section  three  of  this  act  to create the top ten list; and
   (c) A list of available federal grant funds that the top five projects are eligible for.
   §  5.
 The  department of transportation may consult with any state or local office, agency, or department and request or  receive  information from  any such entity that is relevant and material to the completion of this study and report.
   § 6.
 The department of transportation  is  hereby  directed  to  addi- tionally  update  appropriate  design  guidance,  including  the Highway Design Manual, by July 1, 2026, to incorporate design concepts for wild- life passage features and related standard plans and  specifications  as appropriate.
   § 7.
 This act shall take effect immediately.